Polyvagal Physical Therapy

 3. Dorsal Vagal Shutdown – A freeze or collapse response (immobilization, disconnection)

 In polyvagal physical therapy, the focus is on bringing the body back to the ventral vagal state, where optimal healing and movement happen.
 Therapists use body-based techniques to gently support regulation, reduce protective tension patterns, and help patients feel safe in their own bodies again.
+This allows for a shift of resources to move from crisis management restorative processes that aid in the body’s natural ability to repair and recover.

 Why the Nervous System Matters in Physical Therapy